HenryJS/cloudprep/README.md

 * AWS::EC2::EIP

 ### Notes
-* **RouteTable**:
+* **RouteTables and NetworkACLs**:
-  * One cannot modify the main route table in CloudFormation.
-Consequently, if your main route table has associations, it will be captured as a bespoke route table and any implicit associations made explicit.
-Bear this in mind if you go on to create new subnets in your reproduced environment as you will need to add an explicit association.
+  * One cannot modify the main route table or default NACL in CloudFormation.
+Consequently, if either of these have associations, they will be captured as a custom table/NACL any implicit associations made explicit.
+Bear this in mind if you go on to create new subnets in your reproduced environment manually, as you will need to add an explicit association.
-  * Route tables without associations will not be captured (I route, therefore I am).
+  * Route tables / NACLs without associations will not be captured (I route, therefore I am).
 To force capture, assign the tag `cloudprep:forceCapture: True`
 * **EgressOnlyInternetGateways**: Cloudformation currently does not support tagging, thus all your tags will be lost.
   Sorry about that.
 ### Limitations